upper/upper.io/site/docs/getting-started/struct-mapping.md

 ## Basic field-to-column mapping

-Fields in Go structs can be mapped to table columns by using a special `db`
+Fields in Go structs can be mapped to table records by using a special `db` struct tag:
-tag:

 ```go
 type User struct {